Effects Module

 Clicking on that top-level control group will reveal the following set of controls:

-From here you will see the four main control groups within the Effects module: Base, Interaction, Scroll, and Specialty.
+From here you will see the five main control groups within the Effects module: Base, Interaction, Scroll, Mask, and Specialty.
 The Base control group allows you to set static effects on your Element that serve as a foundation that either doesn't change at all, or might act as a starting point for another interactive or scroll effect to play off of.
-Interaction and Scroll are both opt-in groups, which can be enabled via the toggle next to their headings.
+Interaction, Scroll, and Mask are all opt-in groups, which can be enabled via the toggle next to their headings.
 Finally, the Specialty control group contains additional static controls that are more experimental and should be utilized with a certain degree of caution (more on this later).

 Base: Introduction